Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 We fill in the red table.

-The blue and green tables are calculated semi-automatically: part of the values we set, part we take from other tables.
-The blue is calculated based on the red, the green is calculated based on the blue.
+The Blue and Green tables are calculated semi-automatically: we set part of the values, and we take part from other tables.
+The Blue is calculated based on the Red, and the Green is calculated based on the Blue.

 ### Red table